Traditional Field Study Catalog - Healthcare Services

 If you said yes to all of these questions, then this internship is for you!

-At Give For a Smile we strive to provide social assistance to the less fortunate families of all ethnic backgrounds while focusing on the Latinx communities of Orange County.
-We are currently in the process of working on our 1st Iber-National Parkinson Conference that will be held from October 28th to the 30th.
+At Give For a Smile we strive to provide social assistance to the less fortunate families of all ethnic backgrounds while focusing on the Latino communities of Orange County.
+We are currently in the process of working on our 3rd Ibero-American Parkinson Conference which will be held from Jan 19th to the 20th of January 2024.
+(3ra Conferencia Iberoamericana de Párkinson).

-On top of the conference, we are partnered with the County of Orange and Covered California.
+We have a partnership with the County of Orange, Medi-Cal, and Covered California.
 Our partnership with the County of Orange is to continue to outreach and educate the community of Orange while also gathering feedback on what resources they need.
 Our partnership with Covered California allows us to help our community apply for medical insurance, free of charge, and answer any questions that they may have.

 Requirements for the Internship:

-• Independent worker that can execute tasks with minimum supervision.
+• Independent worker who can execute tasks with minimum supervision.

 • Available to work evenings and weekends.